Déjà Vu (2006 film): Plot

 In the present, the bomber is taken into custody after facial recognition systems identify him as Carroll Oerstadt, an unstable "patriot" rejected from enlisting in the military.
 He confesses to killing Minuti and Claire, taking her truck to transport the bomb and staging her death as one of the ferry victims.
-The government closes the investigation, but Doug, convinced that Snow White can alter history, persuades Denny to send him into the past to save Claire and stop the bombing.
+The government closes the investigation, but Doug, convinced that Snow White can be used to alter history, persuades Denny to send him back to the morning of the bombing so he can save Claire and prevent the explosion.

 Doug survives the process by being sent back to a hospital emergency room, where doctors are able to revive him.
-Stealing a gun and an ambulance, he arrives in time to stop Claire's murder, while Oerstadt shoots him and flees with the bomb.
-Doug drives Claire to her apartment to treat his wound, but a suspicious Claire holds him at gunpoint and calls the ATF to confirm his identity — the call his office received the day of the bombing.
-He convinces her of the truth, realizing that he unknowingly came across evidence in the present of his visit to the past.
+Stealing an ambulance, he arrives at the hideout in time to stop Claire's murder, but Oerstadt shoots him and flees with the bomb.
+Doug drives Claire to her apartment to treat his wound, but a suspicious Claire holds him at gunpoint and calls the ATF to confirm his identity – the call his office received the day of the bombing.
+He convinces her of the truth, and they leave together for the ferry dock.

-Doug boards the ferry to find the bomb in Claire's truck, but Oerstadt realizes he has been followed and captures Claire, tying her to her truck's steering wheel.
+Doug boards the ferry seeking to disarm the bomb in Claire's truck, but Oerstadt realizes he has been followed and captures Claire, tying her to her truck's steering wheel.
 A gunfight ensues, but Doug distracts Oerstadt with information from his future interrogation, and Claire rams him with the truck, allowing Doug to shoot him dead.
-Surrounded by police and out of time to disarm the bomb, Doug drives the vehicle into the river, saving the passengers as Claire swims free, but he is unable to escape and dies in the subsequent underwater explosion.
-Mourning his death, Claire is approached by the Doug Carlin from her present timeline.
+Doug gets into the truck to try to free Claire, but police surround them.
+Out of time to disarm the bomb, they drive the vehicle into the river, saving the ferry passengers; Claire swims free, but Doug is unable to escape the damaged truck and dies in the underwater explosion.
+Picked up by a rescue boat, a mourning Claire is approached on the pier by the Doug Carlin from her present timeline.